leif-feddersen/HNAMs-Demand-Forecasting/readme.md

 2. **Repository Structure**
    - **`Datasets/`**
-     - Place original CSVs from the Kaggle competitions inside `Datasets/Favorita` and `Datasets/Walmart` (plus `Datasets/WalmartR` if applicable).
+     - Place original CSVs from the Kaggle competitions inside `Datasets/Favorita` and `Datasets/Walmart`.
    - **`Preprocessing/`**
-     - Python scripts for data cleaning, transformation, and serialization (`.pkl` files).
+     - Python scripts for data cleaning, transformation, and serialization.
    - **`Fit_and_Predict/`**
      - Scripts for training various models (HNAM, TFT, ARIMA, Prophet, etc.).
      - Includes subfolders with model checkpoints.
    - **`Evaluation/`**
      - Jupyter notebooks (`evaluation-*.ipynb`) for analyzing results (accuracy, interpretability, runtime).
-     - `predict_all.py` script to generate forecasts from pre-trained models.
+     - `predict_all.py` script to generate forecasts from pre-trained models for complete datasets.
      - Figures, logs, and saved predictions (`.pkl`) are also stored here.
    - **`Processed/`**
      - Intermediate `.pkl` data files from the preprocessing stage.